-'''

 "keyword=value,keyword=value,...,keyword=value"

-'''

 where letters may be in upper or lower case, and there are no spaces between values.
 The order of the entries is not important.
-Currently there are two keywords defined.
+Currently the following keywords defined.

 The use of these parameters is described later in this section.